nielrenned/aoc2022/README.md

 There's one other thing I want to mention here.
 When I worked through part one using the test case, I wrote a function that printed out the current state of the head and tail, matching the style on the website.
 I can't overstate how useful this was, as I could visually inspect and identify the steps where my code was going wrong.
 They even recommend doing that during part two of the problem.
 I would highly recommend it!

 ---

+### Day 10

+Yet another classic!
+Drawing characters with pixels on a screen *and* interpreting assembly-style code.
+I love these kind of puzzles, and I have no idea how they manage to make them work with randomized inputs.
+It's incredibly satisfying when you see the letters pop up in the terminal at the end.

+The actual coding here wasn't too challenging.
+It's rife with the potential for off-by-one errors, which I did run into, but other than that, it's just a matter of keeping track of the `X` register *during* every clock cycle.
+The number of cycles was short enough that we could just store them all in a list and refer back to it later.
+Since this chunk was common to both parts, I factored it out into a separate function.
+I don't really have much else to say about this one!

+---